LiamKeeble/powR/README.md

 Its aim is to make simulating data, statistical analyses and study power easy.

-The package allows users to simulate their statistical analyses and pass these simulations through the power2() function, which will provide the power of the analysis.
+The package allows users to simulate their statistical analyses and the power of their proposed statistical analyses.

-Currently, the only analysis that can be simulated is a basic linear model with a single predictor.
-Other simulations are currently in development.

-Eventually, I hope to allow the user to simulate essentially any analysis and pass it through the power2() function, so that more scientists will be encouraged to simulate their analyses in the study planning stage, before collecting data.
+Currently, it is only possible to simulate a limited number of different types of analyses, although I am working fast to make more possible.

 # Installation